Summertime (1955 film): Development

-Arthur Laurents had written The Time of the Cuckoo specifically for Shirley Booth, who starred in the 1952 Broadway production and won the Tony Award for Best Performance by a Leading Actress in a Play for her performance.
+Arthur Laurents had written The Time of the Cuckoo specifically for Shirley Booth, who starred in the 1952 Broadway production and won the Tony Award for Best Actress in a Play for her performance.
 Producer Hal Wallis expressed interest in purchasing the film rights, but felt Booth was too old for the role, and envisioned Katharine Hepburn and Ezio Pinza in the leads.
 Ilya Lopert ultimately acquired the rights with the intention of casting Booth and hiring Anatole Litvak to direct.
 It was later reported that she was negotiating with Daniel Mann instead, and Laurents would be adapting his play for the screen.
 Laurents' screenplay was allegedly unsatisfactory, and newly hired director David Lean tried to improve it with associate producer Norman Spencer and writers Donald Ogden Stewart and S.N.
 Behrman, but without success.
 He finally brought in novelist H.E.
 Bates to collaborate with him.

 Numerous names were mentioned in conjunction with the project before filming finally began.
 At one point producer Lopert considered casting director-actor Vittorio De Sica as Renato.
 Roberto Rossellini expressed interest in directing the film with Ingrid Bergman as Jane, and Olivia de Havilland supposedly considered starring in the project.